 Downtown is served by both Texas State University and CARTS transit services.
 Plans are underway to combine the two services, which would consolidate routes and stops.
 Insufficient frequency and limited technology are two key issues with the transit service identified by staff for transit service Downtown.
-Currently, no transit stops exist directly within the Courthouse Square, requiring walking a couple of blocks from transit to access the heart of Downtown.
-A couple of blocks from the Courthouse Square, a new transit plaza is being planned along Edward Gary Street between Hutchison Street and University Drive.
-The Get Around Downtown Pilot Shuttle Program, launched in November 2022, and features an electric shuttle to assist residents in getting to downtown destinations within the Main Street District boundary.
-Longer term, Vision SMTX Comprehensive Plan contemplates high performance transit between Downtown and the East Village Second City Center (near the San Marcos High School), as well as connecting to Austin and San Antonio.
+Currently, no transit stops exist on the Courthouse Square, requiring walking a couple of blocks from transit to access the heart of Downtown.
+Two blocks from the Courthouse Square, a new transit plaza is being planned along Edward Gary Street between Hutchison Street and University Drive.
+The Get Around Downtown Pilot Shuttle Program, launched in November 2022, features an electric shuttle to assist residents in getting to downtown destinations within the Main Street District boundary.
+Longer term, Vision SMTX Comprehensive Plan contemplates high performance transit between Downtown and the East Village (near the San Marcos High School), as well as connecting to Austin and San Antonio.